-- Preview Email Newsletter

 WASHINGTON, July 11 -- LG Electronics (LGE) has submitted a public comment letter to the U.S. Department of Commerce, voicing strong opposition to the inclusion of additional steel and aluminum derivatives in the Section 232 tariff actions.
 The company emphasizes that these proposed inclusions could harm U.S. manufacturers and consumers, fundamentally contradicting the Administration's goals of supporting domestic industries.

-Dae Sik Yoon, Senior Vice President at LGE, stated, "Applying tariffs more ST
+Dae Sik Yoon, Senior Vice President at LGE, stated, "Applying tariffs on steel and aluminum derivatives in a manner tha more ST

 LG Electronics Urges Against Broad Tariff Inclusion on Steel and Aluminum Derivatives (10)